Home » CAREER & JOBS » A Review of the Top 9 Courses To Study in Nigeria

 9. Agricultural Science

 Agricultural Science should be the most marketable course in Nigeria.
 Only it is underrated as citizens increase, food production increases, positively affecting the agricultural sector.
-Many of those who practice agriculture in Nigeria learn the craft from their family, and only a few attend agricultural schools to learn.
+Many who practice agriculture in Nigeria learn the craft from their family, and only a few attend agricultural schools to learn.

 • Fisheries